hansemannn/titanium-firebase-cloud-messaging/README.md

     // file: 'GoogleService-Info.plist' // If using a plist (iOS only).
 });

+// Important: The cloud messaging module has to imported after (!) the configure()
-var fcm = require('firebase.cloudmessaging');
+// method of the core module is called var fcm = require('firebase.cloudmessaging');

 // Called when the Firebase token is registered or refreshed.